SardineDude1/NYTBestSellerListGenerator/README.md

          DO NOT CHANGE ANYTHING ELSE IN THIS SECTION.

 Step 5 : Go to the [DATA_STRUCTURE] section and comment out the formats you do not wish to
          generate.
-The script will create a seperate file for each format uncommented.
+The script will create a separate file for each format uncommented.

          Note: One the initial running of the script, the 'SAVE_PAST_LISTS' line must be commented out or set to False or a 'file not found' error will occur.
 After the